By Kaitlyn Ersek on Jun 15, 2023 9:30:00 AM

 Growers using Holganix Bio 800+ Agriculture will often see improved ear architecture, including better fill and ear size, compared to a control.
 Review the examples below from the 2021 planting season.

-If you’re using Holganix Bio 800+ Agriculture this year, be sure to get in the field, pull roots and snap pictures for our Annual Roots Competition.
-Running from May 20 through October 1, our annual roots competition is open to farmers, landscapers, lawn care companies, sports managers, golf course superintendents, nurseries, and greenhouses.
+If you’re using Holganix Bio 800+ Agriculture this year, be sure to get in the field, pull roots, and snap pictures for our Annual Bio 800+ Competition.
+Running from June 1st through September 30th, our annual Bio 800+ competition is open to farmers, landscapers, lawn care companies, sports managers, golf course superintendents, nurseries, and greenhouses.

 For each picture submitted, you win a Holganix-branded hat.
-If you submit a video, you win a Holganix-branded Carhartt backpack.
-Plus, each month we will award a Holganix-branded Carhartt cooler for "Best Picture" in each of the following categories:
+If you submit a video, you win a Holganix-branded Carhartt cooler.
+Plus, each month we will award a Holganix-branded Ag Swag for "Best Picture" in each of the following categories:

 - Golf/Sports Turf

 Submit your photos via Twitter, Instagram, or Facebook using @Holganix.
-You can also submit your photos via email or phone using email@example.com.
+You can also submit your photos via email using email@example.com or via text using 206-647-0696.